 - Remind the investor that the scope will probably change after the first two or three meetings

-Is the technology ‘real’?
+1. Is the technology ‘real’?

-Is the tech any good?
+2. Is the tech any good?

 As diligence providers, we are usually sat between two parties with different perspectives, yet both want the same outcome.

-How easy is it to replicate the technology?
+3. How easy is it to replicate the technology?

-The ability of others to copy a technology solution/product is another critical concern for the investor.
+Understandably, the ability of others to copy a technology solution/product is a critical concern for the investor.

 Anybody, with some money and skilled people, can copy anything.

 This may sound a little defeatist.
 But this mindset forces us to uncover the periphery areas that secure the IP and business.